leleliu008/ndk-pkg/README.md

         ndk-pkg formula repo del my_repo

-*   view the formula of a package
+*   view the formula of the given package

         ndk-pkg formula view curl

-*   edit the formula of a package
+*   edit the formula of the given package

         ndk-pkg formula edit curl

-*   create a formula
+*   create the formula of the given package

         ndk-pkg formula create curl

-*   delete a formula
+*   delete the formula of the given package

         ndk-pkg formula delete curl

-*   rename a formula to new name
+*   rename the formula of the given package to new name

         ndk-pkg formula rename curl curl7